-In order to mate the connectors of the drawbar and the tender, you will need to angle the engine and drawbar connector at an angle into the tender as shown below.
-Once the connectors are gently pushed together, gently lower the engine to a horizontal position, this will lower the drawbar pin on the swivel connector into the hole of the drawbar.
-At this point you are ready to begin operating your engine.
+In order to mate the connectors of the drawbar and the tender, place the engine and the tender on the track.
+Position the tender over the drawbar connector and insert the drawbar pin on the swivel connector into the hole in the drawbar.